Are Solar Panels Worth It in Massachusetts?

 Monthly costs: solar payments vs. savings

 Think of going solar in terms of your monthly costs.
-Given rising energy costs in Massachusetts and elsewhere, financing solar panels makes sense as long as your monthly loan payment is less than what you would be paying the utility company anyway.
+Financing solar panels can make sense if your monthly loan payment is lower than (or close to) what you would otherwise pay your utility, especially if you expect electricity rates to keep rising.

 Pros and cons of solar panels in Massachusetts